-Frontline firmly believes that retail workers need to understand their rights in the workplace to be responsible and empowered employees.
-All career development courses held at Frontline begin with a know-your-rights workshop covering workers’ rights to breaks, maternity, sick, and family leave, unemployment benefits, minimum wages and overtime paid in a timely manner, and ability to organize.
+CFR firmly believes that retail workers need to understand their rights in the workplace to be responsible and empowered employees.
+All of CFR’s workforce development programming is embedded with know-your-rights training covering workers’ rights to breaks, maternity, sick, and family leave, unemployment benefits, minimum wages and overtime paid in a timely manner, and ability to organize.

 Your Rights as a Retail Worker